ivangabriele/vscode-git-automator-next/README.md

 # Git Automator V3 Preview

+**VERY UNCOMPLETE AND UNSTABLE ALPHA VERSION!
+PLEASE USE [GIT AUTOMATOR V2][link-legacy] INSTEAD UNLESS YOU SPECIFICALLY WANT TO TEST IT.**

 [![Visual Studio Marketplace Version][img-marketplace-version]][link-marketplace] [![Visual Studio Marketplace Installs][img-marketplace-installs]][link-marketplace] [![Travis CI Build Status][img-travis]][link-travis]

-Git Automator is a Visual Studio Code extension automating your Git workflow: branch names, commit messages, etc.
+Git Automator is a Visual Studio Code extension automating your Git workflow: branches creation, commit splitting & messages, etc.

-> **:warning: VERY UNCOMPLETE AND UNSTABLE ALPHA VERSION!
-USE [GIT AUTOMATOR V2][link-legacy]
-> INSTEAD UNLESS YOU SPECIFICALLY WANT TO TEST IT.**

-> :information_source: This repository hosts the next major version of Git Automator which will
+> This repository hosts the next major version of Git Automator which will integrate a complete
-> integrate a complete workflow change as well as integrate multiple new features.
+> workflow change as well as integrate multiple new features.

 ## Features _(in progress)_